6 Engaging Christmas Chemistry Activities : Engaging and Educational Ideas for the Holiday Season

 The MiniChemistree Project is more than a holiday craft—it’s an engaging way to reinforce periodic trends while encouraging teamwork, critical thinking, and creativity.
 By the end of the activity, students will have built more than just trees—they’ll have built confidence in their chemistry knowledge!

-Make ‘Em Bond: A Card Game for Chemistry Fun
+Make ‘Em Bond: A Card Game for learning all about chemical bonding

 Looking for a hands-on, engaging way to teach chemical bonding?
 The Make ‘Em Bond card game combines strategy, collaboration, and a touch of holiday fun to reinforce key concepts in chemistry.
 Inspired by the classic game of Go Fish, this activity challenges students to form molecules by collecting cards representing the Lewis structures of elements.